PLYMOUTH PRIDE 2017

 Plymouth Pride 2017 therefore, was a pretty epic day.

-I felt so many different emotions; the best being a taste of what it felt like to be relaxed around people.
+I felt so many different emotions; the best being a taste of what it feels like to be relaxed around people.

 And you know what …